influxdata/docs-v2/content/chronograf/v1.8/guides/create-alert-rules.md

 * Slack is available and configured as an [event handler](/chronograf/latest/troubleshooting/frequently-asked-questions/#what-kapacitor-event-handlers-are-supported-in-chronograf) in Chronograf.
 See the [Configuring Kapacitor Event Handlers](/chronograf/latest/guides/configuring-alert-endpoints/) guide for detailed configuration instructions.

-## Configuring Chronograf alert rules
+## Configure Chronograf alert rules

 Navigate to the **Manage Tasks** page under **Alerting** in the left navigation, then click **+ Build Alert Rule** in the top right corner.